xubingyue/avocadodb/Documentation/Books/AQL/Fundamentals/QueryErrors.md

   includes unary (logical not/negation), binary (logical and, logical or), and the ternary operators

-Please refer to the [Arango Errors](../../Manual/Appendix/ErrorCodes.html) page for a list of error codes and meanings.
+Please refer to the [Avocado Errors](../../Manual/Appendix/ErrorCodes.html) page for a list of error codes and meanings.